yongddeng/yongddeng.github.io/_posts/2026-01-04-concurrency.md

 - <div style="position: relative; display: inline-block;"> <img src="../assets/blog/coroutine.png" width="375"> <a href="https://blog.eiler.eu/posts/20210512/" target="_blank" style="position: absolute; bottom: -8px; right: 4px; font-size: 12px;">[src]</a> </div>

 Python's initial coroutine implementation repurposed [generators]() (*yield*, Python 2.2), which already suspend and resume on demand, and two amendments generalised it by letting a generator: i) receive values (*send*, [PEP 342](https://peps.python.org/pep-0342/)); and ii) delegate to sub-generators (*yield from*, [PEP 380](https://peps.python.org/pep-0380/)).
 The [*asyncio*](https://docs.python.org/3/library/asyncio.html) module (3.4, 2014) later implemented the event loop on this machinery, a *while* loop that repeatedly runs coroutines and waits for I/O readiness through the [*selectors*]() module, a thin wrapper over the kernel's multiplexing syscalls.
-Python 3.5 (2015, [PEP 492](https://peps.python.org/pep-0492/)) added native *async* / *await* keywords, so coroutines became a first-class construct rather than disguised generators.
+Python 3.5 (2015, [PEP 492](https://peps.python.org/pep-0492/)) added native *async* / *await* keywords, so coroutines became a first-class construct rather than disguised generators, an *async def* function being a coroutine and each *await* its yield point.

 Yet the syntax alone creates no concurrency since awaiting a coroutine merely runs it inline.
 Concurrency arises when the loop drives many coroutines at once, each wrapped in a [Task](), its scheduled form, which the loop places on the [ready queue]() and advances as the awaited fd signals.
-For example, *asyncio.gather* launches many Tasks together, thus one thread interleaves thousands of outstanding requests, each parked at its own *await*. *asyncio.TaskGroup* (3.11, 2022) was later introduced to provide [structured concurrency](), which basically scopes sibling Tasks such that one failure cancels the rest, while *gather* leaves them a loose bundle that fails independently.
+For example, *asyncio.gather* launches many Tasks together, thus one thread interleaves thousands of outstanding requests, each parked at its own *await*. *asyncio.TaskGroup* (3.11, 2022) was later introduced to provide [structured concurrency](), which scopes sibling Tasks so that one failure cancels the rest, while *gather* leaves them a loose bundle that fails independently.

 {% comment %}
 import asyncio    # event loop + coroutine scheduler